This project is not covered by Drupal’s security advisory policy.

 devel_generate.
 You will now see portraits used for profile pictures, and stock photos instead of the color blocks generated by

 devel_generate.
 All images included in this module are freely licensed (see the README.md files in the directories containing the images).

 This project contains two modules:

-Realistic Dummy Content API (realistic_dummy_content_api), which looks inside every enabled module for files which contain images or text, and replaces available fields.
+Realistic Dummy Content API (realistic_dummy_content_api), which looks inside every enabled module for a specific directory structure (path/to/module/realistic_dummy_content) and replaces dummy content accordingly.

 Realistic Dummy Content (realistic_dummy_content), which replaces user pictures and node article images with portraits and stock photography.
 You can reproduce the

 realistic_dummy_content/realistic_dummy_contentdirectory structure in your own modules as